SelimBenAmmar/CyberSecurity_Projects/README.md

 The aim of this project is to develop a form where a client can register and connect with a username and a password to a server.
 The authentication is based on the SRP protocol.
 Everyone can create an account and then connect with his credentials.
 The password isn't stored in neither client side nor server side.
-However, a verifier is stored in the server.js file.
+However, a verifier is stored in the mongoDB database.

 2- Hacking WIFI :